 - Give a first estimate of the size of transiting objects.

 - Help to optimise the Follow-Up strategy.

 This branch of the PLATO Science Preparation Management features a complex structure, with two of the sub-branches featuring additional levels of organisation.
 The "Catalogues Analysis" sub-branch (WP131) deals with the analysis and integration of catalogues from external sources, using them to feed into the PIC.
 In particular, it features strong interaction with the GAIA catalogues.
-WP131 is structured as shown below (click to enlarge):
+WP131 is structured as shown below:

 To download these organisation charts, please visit the Organisation Charts page.